rack-app/rack-app/README.md

 ## Development Status

-The framework considered stable and finalized.
+The framework considered stable.
-I don't have plan to feature creep the framework, since most of the custom edge cases can be resolved with composition.
+I don't have plan to feature creep the framework without real life use-cases, since most of the custom edge cases can be resolved with composition.

 The next time it will receive further updates,